Vacuum stability, fixed points, and phases of QED$_3$ at large $N_f$: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Ofer Aharony and Marco Serone for discussions.
+We thank J. Gracey for correspondence on the results of \cite{Gracey:1993zn}.
 LD acknowledges support from the program ``Rita Levi Montalcini'' for young researchers and from the INFN ``Iniziativa Specifica ST\&FI''.
 EL would like to thank Nikolay Bobev and Balt van Rees for their support.
 PN would like to thank Thomas Dumitrescu for discussions, and Lorenzo Maffi for a useful conversation on global stability.
 PN is grateful to ICTP and University of Trieste for the kind hospitality during the preparation of this work.
 The work of PN is supported by the Mani L.~Bhaumik Institute for Theoretical Physics and by a DOE Early Career Award under DE-SC0020421.